manonpbart/Efficient-Optical-Neural-Network-Training/README.md

 3) Optical neural network training algorithm
 4) Arbitrary optical linear transformation generator

-If you use this code, we ask that you cite this preprint:
+If you use this code, we ask that you cite this article:

-Bart, Manon P., Nick Sparks, and Ryan T. Glasser.
-"Efficient Training for Optical Computing." arXiv preprint arXiv:2506.20833 (2025).
+Bart, M.P., Sparks, N., & Glasser, R. (2025).
+Efficient training for optical computing.
+Machine Learning: Science and Technology, 7.

 ## Table of Contents
 - [Introduction](#introduction)